 Cocaine withdrawal occurs when a heavy user cuts down or quits using the drug.
 Although withdrawal from cocaine rarely presents any immediate danger, a person may experience several uncomfortable signs and symptoms including depression, fatigue, and unpleasant dreams.

 The timeline for withdrawal begins within a few hours to a few days after last use, and the effects can last for several weeks or even months.

 In the most extreme cases, there is a risk of suicide or overdose during cocaine withdrawal.
-Because of this, medical detox is the safest method to detox and recover from a cocaine addiction.
+Because of this, medical detox is the safest method to detox and recover from cocaine addiction.

 Signs, Symptoms, and Effects

 Symptoms can include cravings, depression, fatigue, and increased appetite.